 SCSSD is focused on maintaining clean neighborhoods in an environmentally responsible manner.
 Here are some examples:

 Residential Cleaning Program

 The SCSSD Residential Cleaning Program started operations in August of 2005.
 This is the most visible and costly SCSSD program.
-The Residential Cleaning Team includes six employees that visit each area of the District at least once per week, cleaning neighborhood streets and sidewalks with the goal of zero tolerance for litter.
+The Residential Cleaning Team includes seven employees that visit each area of the District at least twice per week, cleaning neighborhood streets and sidewalks with the goal of zero tolerance for litter.
 The Cleaning Team also assists neighbors with the pick-up of tree leaves during the fall season.
 To maximize cleaning efficiency, SCSSD uses a system of 46 cleaning sub-districts and various cleaning methods and equipment.
 For most weeks, SCSSD focuses on the pick-up of District-wide large litter every Monday and Friday, supplemented by a rotation of more detailed cleaning on the midweek days of Tuesday, Wednesday, and Thursday.

 Meet the Cleaning Team:

 Dog Waste Stations

 SCSSD has installed and currently maintains 12 Dog Waste Stations located along sidewalks throughout the District.
 The SCSSD Cleaning Team checks each station three times per week, adding small pick-up bags and changing out trash can liners as needed.

 Recycling Bin Distribution